-The Norwegian-based energy company Statoil is currently drilling for extracting oil from the Johan Sverdrup field, one of the five largest oil fields in the harsh environment of the Norwegian continental shelf.
+Equinor, the Norwegian-based energy company, is currently drilling for oil in the Johan Sverdrup field, one of the five largest oil fields in the harsh marine environment of the Norwegian continental shelf.

-Carrying out drilling operations 300 metres below sea level is extremely difficult and requires highly specialized equipment and skilled operators.
+Carrying out drilling operations 300 metres below sea level is extremely difficult and demands highly specialized equipment and skilled operators.

-Extreme precision is needed throughout the drilling process, and the drill bit and rig site operators are supported by a variety of sensors which transmit data at different intervals.
-Parameters such as pressure, torque, hook load, weight on bit, mud flow, rate of penetration and RPM are regularly captured and fed back to Statoil’s rig site operators and engineers.
+Extreme precision is required throughout the drilling process, and so the drill bit and rig site operators are supported by a variety of sensors which transmit data at various intervals.
+Parameters such as pressure, torque, hook load, weight on bit, mud flow, rate of penetration and RPM are regularly registered and fed back to Equinor’s rig site operators and engineers.

-Naturally, Statoil wants to avoid this scenario, not only due to the cost and time-consuming implications and to the safety risks involved of the intervention needed to resolve it – it would also delay the total production revenue of 1,350 billion Norwegian kroner that the Johan Sverdrup oil field is estimated to deliver.
+Equinor is naturally very keen to avoid this happening, not only because of the cost and time-consuming implications, as well as the safety risks involved in the intervention required to resolve it, but also because it would unnecessarily delay the total production revenue of NOK 1,350 billion that the Johan Sverdrup oil field is expected to deliver.

-That’s why Equinor reached out for help with the monitoring task and selected BLOM Fiskeoppdrett AS, a company with the knowledge and the equipment for handling an ROV and, moreover, the necessary HSE excellence for working not only offshore, but subsea.
-Another very important criterion was that BLOM was able to deliver a strong and secure video stream.
+That’s why Equinor reached out for help with the monitoring task and selected BLOM Fiskeoppdrett AS, a company with the knowledge and the equipment to handle an ROV and the necessary HSE excellence for working not only offshore, but subsea.
+Another very important criterion was that BLOM was able to deliver a strong and reliable video stream.

-During the initial 800 metres of drilling, the Incendium’s Streampack™ Mini was connected to the controlling end of BLOM’s ROV, a V8 M500 ROV, streaming video to the drill bit and rig site operators.
-The stream could simultaneously be viewed on the IncidentShare™ web-portal back at Statoil’s headquarters, where the project management team was closely monitoring the work and its progress.
+During the initial 800 metres of drilling, Incendium’s Stream Unit™ was connected to BLOM’s V8 M500 ROV, which streamed video to the drill bit and rig site operators.
+The stream could be simultaneously viewed on the IncidentShare™ web portal back at Equinor’s headquarters, where the project management team was closely monitoring the work and its progress.
 OCEAN SAR, an Incendium reseller, sold the Stream Unit™ to BLOM, but they were also part of the project at Equinor, monitoring all ROV systems, including the ROV winch, position and all of the documentation.